BC Forest Service Home Page

 This report contains summaries of papers and posters presented at a workshop held December 1 and 2, 1993 in Richmond, B.C.
 The purpose of the workshop was to provide field practitioners and researchers with opportunities to review and discuss the latest information on the ecology and management of British Columbia's broadleaf species.

-[Get Adobe Acrobat Reader] To view this document you need the Adobe Acrobat Reader,
+To view this document you need the current version of

-available for free at the Adobe Web Site.
+Adobe Acrobat Reader, available free from the Adobe Web Site.